saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 - layoutDependsOn
 - onDependentViewChanged

-The method: `layoutDependsOn` will be called every time that something happens in the layout, what we must do to return `true` once we identify the dependency, for example, this method is automatically called when the user scrolls, that way we can make our daughter sight react accordingly.
+The method: `layoutDependsOn` will be called every time that something happens in the layout, what we must do to return `true` once we identify the dependency, in the example, this method is automatically fired when the user scrolls (because the `Toolbar` will move), in that way we can make our child sight react accordingly.

 ```java
    @Override